Home / Skipper (Hesperiidae) / Silver-spotted Skipper (Epargyreus clarus)

 Quick Facts

-Distribution Spread from southern regions of Canada throughout most of the US, down to northern Mexico (except in the Great Basin and western Texas)
+Distribution From southern Canada, across most of the US, to northern Mexico, excluding the Great Basin and western Texas.

-Habitat Sunny open lands, forest edges, foothill stream courses, fields, prairie waterways, and human-made gardens
+Habitat Prefers sunny open lands, forest edges, foothill stream courses, fields, prairie waterways, and gardens.

 Did You Know?